xRET2pwn/xret2pwn.github.io/_posts/2023-04-27-The-Art-of-Clipboard-Forensics-Recovering-Deleted-Data.md

 So I will just add two more ways (TextinputHost Scrapping, Current Clipboard Data) in this script soon, because I have burn out :joy: So I just want to play Fortnite and fifa23 the whole day :joy:

 # CrackMapExec Module
+Imagen how many credentials we can get if used made a module for crackmapexec to dump the clipboard data.

-Here is the full module, soon I will just pull it into the Crackmapexec Github.
+So, here is the full module, soon I will just pull it into the Crackmapexec Github.

 ```python
 # ClipboardHistory module for CME